BJP confronts Gandhis as parliament gathers

 APPEARANCE OF STRENGTH

-The BJP's aggression may serve as cover for backroom deals that recognise the realities created by its defeat this month in the eastern state of Bihar, Modi's biggest setback as prime minister.
+The BJP's aggression may serve as cover for backroom deals that recognise the realities created by its defeat this month in Bihar, Modi's biggest setback as prime minister.

-That election result has given a sense of empowerment to regional leaders like Nitish Kumar, chief minister of Bihar, who teamed up with a local ally to rebuff Modi's challenge in the state of more than 100 million people.
+That election result has given a sense of empowerment to regional leaders like Nitish Kumar, chief minister of Bihar, who teamed up with Lalu Yadav to rebuff Modi's challenge in the state of more than 100 million people.

 So, while the BJP strategist spoke of exposing rampant corruption during the decade of Congress rule that ended in May 2014, he saw no contradiction with the idea that "Modi may consider having a cup of tea with Sonia Gandhi".